 My boyfriend introduced me to a YouTube group who are also playing D&D for the first time.
 Despite my initial hesitation, he wasn’t exaggerating when he told me “they’re really funny” and “the quest is short and engaging”.
 Episode 1 of 3 is only half an hour!
 I’m looking forward to watching their next quest.

-Next time, I’ll talk about the usefulness of writing a group handout (especially why it helps the DM, too), more map making with tips and tricks, a wonderful program called StoryShop, making budget miniatures, and whatever else I’ve discovered in between!
+Next time, I’ll talk about the usefulness of a handout (especially why it helps the DM), more map-making tips and tricks, making budget miniatures, and whatever else I’ve discovered in between!